When Mental Health Is An Emergency: How to Respond Effectively

 Understanding Mental Health Crises

-Definition and Importance of When Mental Health Is an Emergency
+What Makes Mental Health an Emergency

-A mental health crisis is defined as any situation that potentially puts an individual at risk of harming themselves or others, or when their ability to function is significantly impaired.
-Recognizing when mental health is an emergency is crucial, as ignoring these issues can have severe consequences, affecting both emotional well-being and physical safety.
+Recognizing when mental health is an emergency is crucial.
+Ignoring these issues can have severe consequences, affecting both emotional well-being and physical safety.
 There are instances when emotional distress intensifies to the point of an emergency, requiring immediate intervention.

 Factors Leading to Crises